 Fellowships may be taken up on a part-time, pro-rata basis but the minimum working hours would be equivalent to 0.6 WTE.

-If a Fellow’s university only allows 4 year PhDs they are permitted to apply for this funding scheme when they are in the first year of their PhD, applying for funding for the last 3 years of funding.
+If a Fellow’s university only allows 4 year PhDs, you are permitted to apply for this funding scheme.
+You can either apply before you begin the 4 year PhD or when you are in the first year of your PhD, applying for funding for the last 3 years of funding.
+In either case, the funding cap for the Stroke Association award is £115,000.

-Postgraduate Fellowships are awarded on the recommendation of a panel made up of members of the Stroke Association’s Research Awards Pool using the system of expert peer review and a candidate interview.
-The next awards will be made in March 2019.
+Postgraduate Fellowships are awarded on the recommendation of a panel made up of members of the Stroke Association’s Research Awards Pool, using the system of expert peer review and a candidate interview.
+The next awards will be made in March 2020.

 The Research Department will send out invitation letters for interview.
 Please hold the interview dates in your diary until we confirm if you have been shortlisted or not.
 You'll receive a letter confirming this approximately two weeks before the interview date.